RforOperations2018/CourseDocuments/README.md

 Semester: Mini 1, Year: 2018
 Units: 6, Section(s): 1

-Instructor information
+#### Instructor information
-Name	Geoffrey Arnold
+Name:	Geoffrey Arnold
-Contact Info	   Email: cmu.rshinycourse@gmail.com
+Email: cmu.rshinycourse@gmail.com

-Office location	TBD
+Office location:	TBD
-Office hours	Thursdays 6:15-7:15
+Office hours:	Thursdays 6:15-7:15

-### Course Description
+## Course Description
 This course will teach students to generate interactive websites including GIS maps and other data visualizations and reports using the R programming language.
 The course will focus on RStudio’s Shiny web application framework for creating interactive web applications, and the Leaflet library package for mobile-friendly interactive maps.
 This course builds directly from its prerequisite course, Programming R for Analytics course, and offers students a chance to build skills that will be marketable in both the public and the private sectors.
 Students will learn to load data from a variety of sources and formats for use in interactive web interfaces that can provide real-time information, including Rest APIs.
 Learning Objectives
 *	Use R to generate interactive charts, maps, tables and graphs.